 1.3 Million More Workers Eligible For Overtime Pay, But Some Say Rules Fall Short

-The Labor Department is expanding the pool of workers eligible for overtime pay by about 1.3 million workers, an update to rules that is more than four decades in the making.
+The Labor Department is expanding the pool of workers eligible for overtime pay by about 1.3 million workers.

 But many critics say the rules finalized Tuesday should have been rewritten to benefit more workers who routinely work more than 40 hours a week without additional pay.